Underhill Methodist Church

-Underhill Methodist Church (also known as Brackenbury Memorial Church) is a Methodist Church, opened in 1899, located in Fortuneswell, on the Isle of Portland, Dorset.
+Underhill Methodist Church (also known as Brackenbury Memorial Church) is a former Methodist Church, opened in 1899, located in Fortuneswell, on the Isle of Portland, Dorset.
 It was built between 1898 and 1899, replacing a 1793 chapel built by Robert Carr Brackenbury, the founder of Methodism on Portland.
-The church remains active to date, as part of the Portland Methodist Circuit, alongside Easton Methodist Church.
+The church is no longer active, but was previously part of the Portland Methodist Circuit, and later the Dorset South and West Circuit, alongside Easton Methodist Church.

 History

 Brackenbury's original chapel (1793)

 The church stands out prominently as seen from New Ground at Tophill, with Brackenbury House, the former manse, on the left, next to the church.

 Robert Carr Brackenbury came to Portland in 1791.
 He purchased a house on the island, and alongside Mr George Smith, began to preach from his own residence.
 Soon a Methodist following was established.
 During that same year Brackenbury built a chapel at his expense within Fortuneswell.
 It opened by 1793, and had 120 members.

 Brackenbury School, now the Brackenbury Centre, is located next to the church.

 During 1794, Brackenbury aimed to increase members at Tophill, and purchased a house for use as a chapel within Wakeham.
 After Brackenbury died in 1818, his wife had the first purpose-built chapel constructed at Tophill in 1825.
 During the first half of the 19th century, the construction of new schools were essential on Portland, and a Wesleyan School at Fortunewell was built for 200 children in 1841.
 It opened in May 1845.
 It took the same name as the chapel, becoming the Brackenbury Day School.